silvacms/documentation/source/silva/apache.rst

 - On line 3, we redirect all requests to Zope.

-In our case, Zope listens to localhost on port 8080.
-Apache relocates the URL to our Zope server ``http://localhost:8080/``.
-VirtualHostBase is with Zope and is responsible for rewriting the links with Zope.
+In our case, Zope listens on localhost, port 8080.
+Apache relocates the received request to our Zope server on ``http://localhost:8080/``.
+After we specify ``VirtualHostBase`` in our rewritten URL to tell Zope to use its URL rewrite engine, that will make Zope generate links with the desired host name and path.

 This means that ``http://localhost:8080/silva`` will be accessible using the URL ``http://your-site.com``.